DevHeris/ReactBlogApp/README.md

 I've added a "Clear All" button, providing users with a convenient way to delete all blog posts at once.
 This streamlines content management and improves usability, especially for users looking to start fresh or clean up their content.

+### Local Storage

+I got a feedback on twitter on implementing local storage.
+I followed an article that made use of useEffect which I haven't actually learnt about.

 ## Implementation Details

 - **Clear All Button:** Implemented as a `ClearAllButton` component, triggering the deletion of all blog posts when clicked.